mobilecoinofficial/grapevine/README.md

 We suggest that you should read and write "framed protobuf" to the payload field.
 The first 2 bytes can indicate how many of the 934 remaining bytes are data, and the rest can be the protobuf bytes, followed by zeroes.
+(However, you can use whatever format you want, the service really doesn't care.)

 Note: This raw-bytes payload is not as nice as many web-service APIs, which typically assign semantics to all parts of their requests and not just treat things as dumb bytes.
 But, a fixed size in bytes is needed for ORAM to work.
 By allowing the API to be dumb bytes,